Frequently Asked Questions: Volunteer Program

 Yes.
 All volunteers are expected to follow proper protocols, present themselves in a friendly manner, and treat all staff and other volunteers with respect.

 At times, volunteers will be working independently, with little to no supervision from staff.
 However, staff may also request volunteer assistance for a specific task.
-Additionally, animals in the shelter can be physically demanding due to the stimulated environment.
+Additionally, animals in the shelter can be physically demanding due to stimulated environment.
 Volunteers are expected to understand what animals they physically can and cannot handle.

 Is there a fee to volunteer?